 LCN is the local delivery agent for Forests Ontario’s 50 Million Tree Program for the Niagara Region.
 By partnering with private contractors, other funder’s and agencies, Land Care Niagara works with rural landowners to promote and execute successful tree planting projects that increase forest interior and reconnect our fragmented natural areas.

 If you own land in the Niagara Region and are interested in having trees planted on your property you might be eligible for this program.
 Landowners must plant a minimum of 500 trees in order to qualify for the 50 Million Tree program through Forests Ontario.
 This program is not however fully funded and does require the landowner to make a financial contribution.
-For more information please visit our FAQ page or contact us.
+For more information please visit our FAQ page or the program fact sheet.
 If your property falls within the framework areas (click here for map) you will help LCN achieve our goal of priority plantings in the Niagara Region.
 Priority planting is preferred, although not a requirement to partake in this great program.